joshkordek3/world-game-extension/README.md

 ## Example Game
-(note: this is not literal code, this will just be an example)
+(note: this part is not literal code, literal code is below)
 ```
 on start {
     World.add_by("row", 1, -9, 99)